eralpship/web-dev-workshop/docs/fetch-data.md

 ## Accuweather API

-We will use accuweather's API to search for a city, then get its current weather conditions.
+We will use accuweather's API to search for a city and get its current weather conditions.

-- get your api key from here https://developer.accuweather.com/
+- get your api key from https://developer.accuweather.com/
 - click register at the top right
 - then click my apps or go to https://developer.accuweather.com/user/me/apps
 - click add a new app

-Here's the options we should choose, doesn't matter that much but I recommend turning off the trials.
+Here's the options we should choose.
+I recommend turning off the trials.

 ![accuweather options](assets/accuweather-options.png)

-Then when you click "create app" you should see your newly created app. click on it to reveal the api key.
+Once you've clicked "create app" you should see your newly created app.
+Click on it to reveal the api key.

 ![accuweather api key](assets/api-key-page.png)

-let's first try to get some live weather data using curl.
-Run this command in your terminal but remember to change `REPLACETHISWITHYOURAPIKEY` with your own api key from accuweather page
+Let's first try to get some live weather data using curl.
+Run this command in your terminal but remember to change `REPLACETHISWITHYOURAPIKEY` with your own api key from the Accuweather page:

 ```bash
 curl -X GET "http://dataservice.accuweather.com/locations/v1/cities/search?apikey=REPLACETHISWITHYOURAPIKEY&q=tallinn"
 ```

-You should see a response like this.
 This api endpoint searches for cities.
-We need the city `Key` value in order to fetch weather forecast from the api.
+We need the city `Key` value in order to fetch a weather forecast for a specific location from the api.
+You should see a response like this:

 ```bash
 [{"Version":1,"Key":"127964","Type":"City","Rank":30,"LocalizedName":"Tallinn", ...
 ```

-City key is 127964 for Tallinn.
-If you searched another city take a note of it somewhere.
+The City key for Tallinn is 127964.
+If you searched another city take a note of it's key somewhere.

-Then let's fetch the weather forecast.
-Run this command also in the terminal replacing api key like we did before.
-Also change `127964` in the url to the `Key` of the city you searched if you searched for a different city.
+Let's then fetch the weather forecast.
+Run this command in the terminal replacing the api key like we did before.
+If you searched for a different city, also replace the `Key` value to your cities numerical value.

 ```bash
 curl -X GET "http://dataservice.accuweather.com/currentconditions/v1/127964?apikey=REPLACETHISWITHYOURAPIKEY"